YolanieAlexandra/YolanieAlexandra/README.md

-- 👋 Hello there, I’m Yolanie Alexandra
+ 👋 Hello there, I’m Yolanie Alexandra

--  I’m currently learning everything about Data Analytics.
-Taking certifications and creating projects.
--  I’m looking to build a portafolio and learn as much as possible about data analytics and continue to develop skills
+ Welcome to by GitHub site.
+I’m currently learning everything about Data Analytics.
+Taking certifications and creating projects and looking to build a portafolio and learn as much as possible about data analytics and continue to develop skills.

 <!---